-ProtoSounds can be programmed for squeaking brake operation in three different manners; (1)Squeaking brakes can be activated by bell button control, (2)they can be programmed for continuous operation subject to throttle changes or (3)they can be programmed to be turned off.
-The default setting is (1) Squeaking brakes are activated by bell button control as described on page 8.
-To change the default setting, enter RESET and go to

-Feature 45.
-(See the section Using RESET To Program ProtoSounds on page 18).
-Once in Feature 45, press the whistle button and wait for the module to sound a bell ding(s).
-Continue pressing the whistle button until the module plays back two dings for option 2 - Squeaking brakes on all the time, subject to throttle movements.
-Press the whistle button again until the module plays back three dings for option 3 - Squeaking brakes off.
-Once you have decided on the desired setting, simply turn the throttle off and then on again to "Lock-In" the new setting.
-To reset the computer to its original factory default setting (option 1 - squeaking brakes activated by bell button controller, repeat the above procedure but keep pushing the whistle button until the module only responds with one bell ding.
+ProtoSounds® can be programmed for squeaking brake operation in three different manners; (1)Squeaking brakes can be activated by bell button control, (2)they can be programmed for continuous operation subject to throttle changes or (3)they can be programmed to be turned off.
+The default setting is (2) Squeaking brakes are activated for full-time operation as forward or reverse.
+To do this, enter RESET and go to Feature 25.
+(See the section Using RESET To Program ProtoSounds® on page 17.)
+Once in Feature 25, press the transformer whistle button and wait for ProtoSounds® to sound a bell ding(s).
+Continue pressing the whistle button until ProtoSounds® sounds two bell dings (signifying that ProtoSounds® has been programmed to sound the horn in neutral).
+Turn the throttle off and then on again to "Lock-In" your selection.
+Now, whenever you are in neutral, you can blow the horn with the transformer whistle button.
+To reset ProtoSounds® to its original factory setting of no horn in neutral, repeat the above procedure but keep pressing the whistle button in Feature 25 until ProtoSounds® only dings once instead of twice.

-PROGRAMMING FOR WHISTLE IN NEUTRAL OPERATION
+PROGRAMMING FOR HORN IN NEUTRAL OPERATION